 - Employment staff members are continuing to review applications through HireTouch.
 Civil Service testing is suspended at this time.
 Positions waiting for the names of candidates to interview will be scheduled at a later date.
 Employment questions may be directed to your usual staff contacts or Human Resources.

 - Orientation information for new employees is being emailed to them.

 - Procurement officers are working remotely and regularly checking and responding to email and voice mail.

 - Purchase requisitions should be sent to Procurement Services for routing to the appropriate buyer.

 - Procurement staff can assist with paying vendors using their high limit p-cards.
-If you have a payment that must be made before April 8, please contact Debbie Abell.
+If you have questions, please contact Debbie Abell.

 - The daily limit for all p-cards has been raised to $9,999.99, from $4,999.99, to help facilitate purchases during this time.
 Accordingly, the purchase requisition limit has been raised to $10,000, effective immediately.

-- Orders to Office Depot should be limited at this time only to essential supplies for offices that are still operating, such as the public safety, student health services and housing.
+- Orders to Office Depot should be limited at this time only to essential supplies.

 - To help avoid duplicate transactions, please do not mail hardcopies of any documents that you’ve scanned/emailed to Procurement Services for processing during the COVID-19 situation.

 - We have requested and received an extension of the deadline to submit the annual equipment inventory to the state.
 The new deadline is July 1.
 We will reach out to departments that have not already submitted inventories to coordinate their submissions under the new deadline.